The ZX calculus is a language for surface code lattice surgery: The ZX calculus

 \section{The ZX calculus}

-In this section, we provide an introduction to the ``ZX calculus'' suitable for a non-specialist reader who is familiar with the quantum circuit model.
-The ZX calculus is a notation together with a system of transformations, for reasoning about tensors in terms of mutually unbiased bases \cite{monster,zxbook}.
-The basic structure of this tensor notation is similar to that of the usual circuit diagrams; and the ZX calculus can fruitfully be applied to certain processes in quantum information theory.
-Specifically, the standard model of the calculus (using eigenstates of the Pauli $X$ and $Z$ operators) is effective for reasoning about stabilizer-like quantum operations~\cite{backens2014zx}, which are useful for describing transformations of Pauli observables.
+The ZX calculus is a notation together with a system of transformations, for reasoning about tensors in terms of complementary bases~\cite{monster,zxbook}.
+The ZX calculus can fruitfully be applied to certain processes in quantum information theory: specifically, the standard model of the calculus (using eigenstates of the Pauli $X$ and $Z$ operators) is effective for reasoning about stabilizer-like quantum operations~\cite{backens2014zx}, which are useful for describing transformations of Pauli observables.
+In this section, we provide a brief introduction to the ``ZX calculus'' suitable for a non-specialist reader who is familiar with the quantum circuit model.
+(A more complete introduction is available from Refs.~\cite{zxwebsite} and~\cite{zxbook}.)

-The notation of the ZX calculus comprises graphs with coloured nodes (which represent operations including preparations $\ket{\psi}$ and {projections} $\bra{\psi}$) which are connected by edges (which then represent input or output systems).
-The nodes come in two colours, e.g.~red or green, {each of which is associated to} a choice of basis used to describe the effect of the node as a transformation.
-In all diagrams here, the time axis runs vertically up the page.
-For example, preparations and measurements may be denoted by